neduardoaguirre/digital-clock-js/README.md

 # digital-clock-js

-This is a simple digital clock made with javascript.
+This is a simple digital clock made with JavaScript.

 ## Live Preview